 Penguin swims ashore in Peru

-A Magellanic Penguin, who normally makes its home off the coast of Chile where the Pacific Ocean waters are cold, has taken a small vacation on the coast of Peru, an event that has never happened before in the country.
+Penguin swims ashore in Peru, A Magellanic Penguin, who normally makes its home off the coast of Chile where the Pacific Ocean waters are cold, has taken a small vacation on the coast of Peru, an event that has never happened before in the country.

 According to scientists, the penguin was looking for food when it got lost in the ocean currents off Peru’s coast.
 It is reported that the penguin swam nearly 3,100 miles [5,000 kilometers] off course.